 Key manufacturing industries include advanced metals and machinery (Pittsburgh’s legacy of steel has evolved into specialty metals and high-tech manufacturing), chemicals and plastics (Philadelphia area and beyond), food processing (snack foods, chocolate in Hershey, breweries), and wood products.

-Pennsylvania is also a major lumber producer given its vast forests.
+Pennsylvania is also a major lumber producer, given its vast forests.
 In recent years, manufacturing in PA has modernized, with investments in factory automation and “Factory of the Future” initiatives.
 The state is even targeting manufacturing in emerging areas like electric vehicles and semiconductors (with initiatives to attract chip fabs).

 Energy (Natural Gas) and Resources